JvanKatwijk/qt-dab/README.md

 Personally, I prefer to build a version of the library myself, see
  * "https://osmocom.org/projects/rtl-sdr/wiki".

-For using the Lime device I went back to the sources and compiled the support library myself, see
+For using the LimeSDR device I went back to the sources and compiled the support library myself, see
  * "https://wiki.myriadrf.org/Lime_Suite".

-For using the Pluto I followed the instructions on
+For using the Adalm Pluto I followed the instructions on
  * "https://wiki.analog.com/university/tools/pluto/users"

 Building an executable for Qt-DAB: a few notes